mjzffr/blogintothebird/content/2014-07-04_borked-migrations.md

 git log --name-status | less
 ```

-What that key information, the following sequence of commands tidies everything up:
+With that key information, the following sequence of commands tidies everything up:

 ```sh
 # Switch to the commit that added migration 0010_auto__del